medcomdk/dk-medcom-document/input/pagecontent/index.md

 A description of governance and guidance for MedCom's FHIR standards, can be found on the [MedCom Landing Page](https://medcomdk.github.io/MedComLandingPage).

-The MedCom FHIR landing page provides a overview of governance requirements that apply to MedCom’s FHIR standards.
+The MedCom FHIR landing page provides an overview of governance requirements that apply to MedCom’s FHIR standards.
 This includes e.g. the mandatory rules for interpreting MustSupport, the formal validation requirements that implementers must follow, the expectations for producing narrative texts and governance for how MedCom Terminology is versioned.
 In addition, the governance section outlines the rules for MedCom FHIR Messaging and Document Sharing, including requirements for e.g. message flow and envelope usage.

 The landing page also offers help to developers to understand how to work with MedCom’s FHIR standards.
-This includes a guide of how to read an Implementation Guide.
+This includes a guide on how to read an Implementation Guide.
 Users will also find instructions on how to use some of the required tools, such as validation setup and how to use Touchstone.

 ### Temporary representations of code systems and valuesets from the MedCom XDS Metadata IG
 Due to inconsistencies between MedCom’s XDS Metadata Standard and FHIR representations of code systems and value sets, selected code systems and value sets from the MedCom XDS Metadata Standard IG are temporarily included in this Implementation Guide with necessary adaptations.
 They will be removed from this IG once these issues are resolved in version 2.0 of the MedCom XDS Metadata Standard.